-How the Program Works
+How the Long-Term Care Ombudsman Program Works

-The Ombudsman program is available to...
+The Ombudsman program services are available free of charge to...

 - Friends and relatives of persons who live in long-term care facilities;

-- Long term care facility staff members and administrators with resident-related concerns;
+- Long-term care facility staff members and administrators with resident-related concerns;

 - The community-at-large; and